AscendingPassage.com HOME PAGE.

 permanently stable form of architecture.

-the ground, however, the case is different; there, still remain the
+the ground, however, still remain the

 bodies of men, and even of cats and birds, who with their own eyes saw

-thicker as the centuries pass.
+thicker as the centuries pass?
 The whole deep rock had been perforated

-and veritable palaces for the dead, adorned with innumerable painted
+veritable palaces for the dead.

 As we advance the wind grows stronger and colder beneath a sky that